texas-robocamp/texas-robocamp.github.io/tutorials/using_linux.md

 ## Getting to a Terminal

-1. Click on the Ubuntu logo icon.
+1. Click on the 3x3 formation of dots in the lower left-hand corner.

 2. Type in "terminal."